dirtman/ibapi/doc/ibapi.md

 # Authentication

-ibapi supports only basic authentication.
+ibapi currently supports only basic authentication.
 A username and password can be specified via command line options or via a "username:password" string stored in a local file.
 Here is an example of configuring a username and password for WAPI user "sandman":